SoftwareAG/c8y-docs/src/render/guides/microservice-sdk/java/developing-microservice.html.md

 ### Context support

-The following section describes context support as utility tool for the user management described in [Cumulocity microservices > Managing application ](/guides/concepts/applications/#microservices) in the Concepts guide.
+The following section describes context support as utility tool for the user management described in [General aspects of microservices in Cumulocity](/guides/microservice-sdk/concept).

 @UserScope and @TenantScope at type level annotation indicate that a bean created from class will be created in the scope defined.
 The user scope implies using tenant platform user credentials for platform calls.
 The tenant scope implies using service user credentials.